hypnocill/What-To-Watch-Mobile-App/readme.md

 ## About the project

-It's a personal project for fun and react-native practice.
+It's a personal project for fun and react-native and redux practice.

 The app is android only.